We supply sodium hypochlorite for general use in 5L and 25L containers, with discounts available for bulk orders

 Medical applications: this compound has been used for decades to treat eczema and skin damage

-We’ve been established in the market as a chemical manufacturer for over 40 years and during that period we’ve built an enviable reputation for high-quality products and excellent customer service.
+We’ve been established in the market as a chemical manufacturer for almost 50 years and during that period we’ve built an enviable reputation for high-quality products and excellent customer service.
 Our customers include well-known names in industries such as power generation, environmental sciences, and chemical distribution.
 Simply contact us for further information or free technical advice.